d0tTino/UME/README.md

     environment settings.
 The backend is selected via `UME_VECTOR_BACKEND`.
 - **CLI** (`ume_cli.py`)
   - Command-line utility for producing events, inspecting the graph, and running maintenance tasks.
+  - Includes `replay-graph` to rebuild a graph from ledger events.
 - **Projection Engine** (`src/ume/projection_engine.py`)
-  - Consumes sanitized events from Kafka and applies them to the graph via the configured adapter.
+  - Long-running service that consumes sanitized events from Kafka and applies them to the graph via the configured adapter.
+  - Maintains the knowledge graph and forwards embeddings to the vector store.
+  - The graph can be rebuilt from the ledger using `ume replay-graph`.

 ### Event Flow
 ```